-So what goes in to determining when you should switch out your furnace filter?
+So what goes in to deciding when you should switch out your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters usually need to be replaced every month and 3 inch filters should be changed every three months, depending on the recommendations of the filter manufacturer.
+1 inch filters usually need to be replaced every month and 3 inch filters should be replaced every three months, depending on the recommendations of the filter manufacturer.

 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal supports.